Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases: Acknowledgments

 characterized by width $w$ and dictated by the error function ${\rm{erf}} (x)$.
-The simulated 1D GPE dynamics reveals that the soft wall accelerates the evolution of the counterpropagating DSWs when we compare Fig.~\ref{fig:figSI3} a (hard-wall) and b (finite $w>0$).
-However, similarly to the hard-wall potential, the emitted DSWs collide at the center and subsequently produce an array of Peregrine soliton-like structures; see Fig.~\ref{fig:figSI3}b.
+The simulated 1D GPE dynamics reveals that the finite width of the wall potential accelerates the evolution of the counterpropagating DSWs which is evident by comparing Supplementary Figs.~\ref{fig:figSI3} a (hard-wall), b (with $w=3\,\rm{\mu m}$ equivalent to the experimental condition), and c ($w=10\,\rm{\mu m}$ where the potential tends to become harmonic).
+However, similarly to the hard-wall potential, the emitted DSWs collide at the center and subsequently produce an array of Peregrine soliton-like structures.
+The multiple Peregrine-like structures start to form at slightly different times as $w$ increases.
+When $w\sim l/2$, the potential shape around $x=0$ is well approximated by a harmonic trap $V(x)=m\omega_{x}^{2}x^{2}/2$.
+For a harmonic trap (Supplementary Fig.~\ref{fig:figSI3}d), the interaction quench facilitates a strong focusing effect at the center in the form of a stationary solitary wave and emission of two counter-propagating solitary waves oscillating within the trap.
+Similar behavior is robustly seen in a broad range of $\omega_{x}$, covering ${4\,\rm{Hz}}\lesssim \omega_{x}/(2\pi)\lesssim {10\,\rm{Hz}}$ used in previous soliton-train experiments~\cite{Strecker2002,nguyen2017formation,robbins,cornish2006formation}.
+The aforementioned response is dramatically modified upon considering a harmonically trapped gas which is released into an anti-harmonic potential, as theoretically discussed in Ref.~\cite{carr2002dynamics}.
+In Supplementary Fig.~\ref{fig:figSI3}e, the numerical simulation shows the generation of complex soliton structures.